 We take every reasonable step to ensure that your Personal Data are only Processed for the minimum period necessary for the purposes set out in this Notice.
 The criteria for determining the duration for which we will retain your Personal Data are as follows:

-- we maintain an ongoing relationship with you (e.g., where you are a user of our services, are an Expert Member (or have applied to become one), or you are lawfully included in our mailing list and have not unsubscribed);
+- we maintain an ongoing relationship with you (e.g., where you are a user of our Services, are a Sage (or have applied to become one), or you are lawfully included in our mailing list and have not unsubscribed);

-- should you cease being an Expert Member, six (6) years from your most recent interaction with any Sagetap client; or
+- should you cease being a Sage, up to six (6) years from your most recent interaction with any Sagetap Client; or

 - any applicable limitation period under applicable law (i.e., any period during which any person could bring a legal claim against us in connection with your Personal Data, or to which your Personal Data may be relevant); and